-Saeid Sheikhi et al Made An Effective Model for SMS Spam Detection Using Content-based Features and Averaged Neural Network and getting the best results with their neural network model up to 0.988% accuracy and 0.9929% F-measure rate respectively.
+Saeid Sheikhi et al [8] Made An Effective Model for SMS Spam Detection Using Content-based Features and Averaged Neural Network and getting the best results with their neural network model up to 0.988% accuracy and 0.9929% F-measure rate respectively.

-Sakshi Agarwal et al did spam detection on Indian messages they analyzed different machine learning classifiers on a large corpus of SMS messages for Indian people.
+Sakshi Agarwal et al [9] did spam detection on Indian messages they analyzed different machine learning classifiers on a large corpus of SMS messages for Indian people.
 They applied various features on different classifiers and plotted the results with the Support vector machine having the highest accuracy out of all the other classifiers used.
+Sarab M. Hameed1 and Zuhair Hussein Ali [10] used a new approach in which they did SMS spam detection on fuzzy rules and binary particle swarm optimization This is the first research taking advantage of the fuzzy rule to detect spam, binary swarm was used to pick up most relevant fuzzy rules.